doniseferi/DiamondKata/README.md

 # Diamond Kata Console Application

-A console application that when given an english character will print a diamond using that english character as the midpoint of that diamond.
+A console application that when given an english character will print a diamond using the english character as the diamond midpoint.
 This is an implementation of [the diamond kata](https://github.com/davidwhitney/CodeDojos/tree/master/Diamond%20Kata).

 ___